phaserjs/phaser/README.md

 * [A Guide to the Phaser Tween Manager](https://leanpub.com/phasertweenmanager) Book + Code Bundle
 * [A Guide to the Phaser Scale Manager](https://leanpub.com/phaserscalemanager)

 With more on the way.
-[Vote on the next title](http://www.html5gamedevs.com/topic/10962-which-phaser-book-would-you-like-to-see-next/)!
+[Vote on the next title](http://www.html5gamedevs.com/topic/10962-which-phaser-book-would-you-like-to-see-next/) to be written.

 ### Game Mechanic Explorer